MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-status-wwan-register-params-state.md

 # NDIS_STATUS_WWAN_REGISTER_PARAMS_STATE

-Miniport drivers use the NDIS_STATUS_WWAN_REGISTER_PARAMS_STATE notification to inform the MB Service about changes to the MB device's 5G-specific registration parameters.
+Miniport drivers use the NDIS_STATUS_WWAN_REGISTER_PARAMS_STATE notification to inform the MB Service about the 5G-specific registration parameters used by the MB device.

 Drivers send an NDIS_STATUS_WWAN_REGISTER_PARAMS_STATE notification in response to an OID query or set request of [OID_WWAN_REGISTER_PARAMS](/windows-hardware/drivers/network/oid-wwan-register-params).

 This notification uses the [**WWAN_REGISTRATION_PARAMS_INFO**](/windows-hardware/drivers/ddi/wwan/ns-wwan-wwan_registration_params_info) structure.